SUSTechBruce/Pintos-project/project1_review_design.md

 - 6.The wait queue for the semaphore is implemented as a priority queue.
 Implement the condition's waiters queue as a priority queue.
 And if the priority is changed when the lock is released, preemption can occur.
 In the `cond_signal` function, use the `list_sort` to sort the condition queue, Then implement the wait queue of the `semaphore` as a priority queue.

+# Synchronization

+  - If we want to consider synchronization issues in the Priority Scheduler task, we must consider how to solve a  potential race in thread_set_priority.
+In the algorithm, I implement a tatic method to turn off interrupts in `thread_set_priority`, the strategy can be done because we have to read/write to the current thread's priority that is updated every four tricks in the interrupt handler.
+Because of that reason, we can not use locks to solve it since the interrupt.